geerlingguy/ansible-role-git/README.md

 # Ansible Role: Git

-Installs Git, a distributed version control system, on any RHEL/CentOS Linux system.
+Installs Git, a distributed version control system, on any RHEL/CentOS or Debian/Ubuntu Linux system.

 ## Requirements